mojombo/proxymachine/README.md

 By Tom Preston-Werner (tom@mojombo.com)

-WARNING: This software is beta and should not be used in production without extensive testing.
+WARNING: This software is alpha and should not be used in production without extensive testing.
 You should not consider this project production ready until it is released as 1.0.